 We gathered all of the observation sets together.
 We filtered out identical stations.
-As we conducted the evaluation on the 145 MTMSI dataset time span (from 1962 through 2015), we cropped the in-situ datasets from 1961-08-01 through 2015-07-31.
-Then, we removed stations that do not provide any complete winter, defined as less than 10% daily data missing between the 1st October and the 30th of April.
-In the end, our dataset consists of 11,782 stations providing at least one winter maximum from 1962 through 2015.
+As we conducted the evaluation on the MTMSI dataset time span (from 1962 through 2015), we cropped the in-situ datasets from 1 August 1961 through

+31 July 2015.
+Then, we removed stations that do not provide any complete winter, defined as less than 10 % daily data missing between 1 October and 30 April.
+In the end, our dataset consists of 11 782 stations providing at least one winter maximum from 1962 through 2015.
 Note that the adjustment of EURO-CORDEX climate simulation data uses MTMSI atmospheric data from 1980 through 2012 (Morin et al., 2021), which includes the evaluation period considered here.

-150 The evaluation is restricted to the coverage of observation datasets, which do not cover the whole area: Mediterranean countries, as well as some eastern countries, are therefore missing in this evaluation (Figure 2).
+The evaluation is restricted to the coverage of observation datasets, which do not cover the whole area: Mediterranean countries, as well as some eastern countries, are therefore missing in this evaluation (Fig. 2).